ConnorGehman/Assignment-3-API-Part-1/Group3_v1.md

 ##### Get all Covid case recoveries in Manitoba
 This endpoint will retrieve all covid case recovieries from a requested health region at a specified date.
-If no regions or dates are requested, it will retrieve all covid case recoveries in Manitoba at the current date.
+If no regions or dates are requested, it will retrieve all recorded covid cases in Manitoba up to the current date.
 - Parameters:
   - **region** (string): health regions (***optional***)
   - **todate** (string): to date (dd.mm.yyyy) (***optional***)